 Certificate assets in Azure Automation

 Secure assets in Azure Automation include credentials, certificates, connections, and encrypted variables.
-These assets are encrypted and stored in the Azure Automation using a unique key that is generated for each automation account.
-This key is encrypted by a master certificate and stored in Azure Automation.
-Before storing a secure asset, the key for the automation account is decrypted using the master certificate and then used to encrypt the asset.
+These assets are encrypted and stored in Azure Automation using a unique key that is generated for each automation account.
+This key is stored in Key Vault.
+Before storing a secure asset, the key is loaded from Key Vault and then used to encrypt the asset.

 |Get-AzureRmAutomationCertificate||Retrieves information about a certificate to use in a runbook or DSC configuration.
 You can only retrieve the certificate itself from Get-AutomationCertificate activity.|

 |New-AzureRmAutomationCertificate||Creates a new certificate into Azure Automation.|

 |Set-AzureRmAutomationCertificate||Sets the properties for an existing certificate including uploading the certificate file and setting the password for a .pfx.|

 |Add-AzureCertificate||Uploads a service certificate for the specified cloud service.|